 Additional benches will be installed to allow for more rest points.
 This will make the route more accessible for older people and those with disabilities.
-The placement of benches will aim to have no more than 500m between rest points.
+The placement of benches will have no more than 500m between rest points.

 Benches will match the timber sleeper style introduced as part of the previous GAP.
 Where space allows two of these will be placed alongside one another to create greater capacity for seating.
-Ideally these will also have greater depth than those previously installed.

 Existing benches will be replaced as and when required.
-This includes the current broken bench at Fiveways and near Woodend Farm
+This includes the current broken bench at Fiveways.